mvcss/library/README.md

 ## Modules

-Choose the modules you want from `/modules` to include in your [MVCSS](http://mvcss.github.io/) project.
+Choose the Sass modules you want from `/modules` to include in your [MVCSS](http://mvcss.github.io/) project.

 ## Components

-Choose the components you want from `/components` to include in your [MVCSS](http://mvcss.github.io/) project.
+Choose the JS components you want from `/components` to include in your [MVCSS](http://mvcss.github.io/) project.